antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

  * Above the table, you can read the meaning of the color coding.
 Which tissue has a larger expression of most of the genes.
 What does that mean biologically?

- * What are your thoughts on research and treatment of RA based on analysis of peripheral blood versus synovial fluid?
+ * What are your thoughts on research and treatment of RA, based on our analyses of peripheral blood versus synovial fluid so far?

   ====